home Hair & Skin arrow

 Retinol is a gentle stimulant for hair growth.
 But beyond that: it also contributes to fat synthesis in the hair follicles.
 All of a sudden, they work at full speed and provide us with fantastically voluminous hair.

-If there is a deficiency of vitamin A in our body, sooner or later we will feel it on the top of our head.
-Why you ask?: it is not rare for retinol deficiency to disturb hair growth.
+Why you ask?
+It is not rare for retinol deficiency to disturb hair growth.
 This means that our hair is not working at full capacity.
 And the poorer its performance, the greater the risk of hair breakage and hair loss.

 The hair vitamin in-demand is mainly found in liver, sweet potatoes, organic eggs and salmon.
 By the way: Beta-carotene, the precursor of retinol, is just as important and is mainly found in fruits and vegetables – especially in green cabbage, pumpkin, carrots, iceberg lettuce, spinach or peppers.